sematic-ai/sematic/docs/handbook/company_handbook.md

 ## Strategy

-We want to help companies prototype and productionize ML easier: we believe it should be fun, collaborative and easy to scale.
+We want to help companies prototype and productionize ML more easily: we believe it should be fun, collaborative and easy to scale.

 * *Fun and fast:* we believe users should be able to iterate with as close to vanilla Python as possible.